m-mackie/m-mackie/README.md

 - I am always looking on new ways to grow and learn.
 I am simultaniously while I learn web development, self-teaching UI design.

+- I enjoy various hobbies that I look to blend in with my work, such as photography and graphic design.
+But I also enjoy writing short stories, reading, art of almost any kind.
+I enjoy being creative and I try to let that show through everything I do.

 -->